BUDGETS UNDER SCRUNITY

 National debt and government sector debt

 Anyone who wishes to paint an accurate picture of how states and governments manage to cope with their debts is advised to monitor the debt-to-GDP (gross domestic product) ratio in addition to the absolute amount of debt.
 The ratio shows how large the debt is compared to the size of the country’s economy.
-A the end of 2019, the government debt of the Czech Republic was 30.2% of GDP; it was among the lowest in the European Union.
-By contrast, the government debt of Greece was 176.6% of GDP.
-Italy and Portugal also owed more than 100% of their annual GDPs at the end of 2019.
+A the end of 2020, the government debt of the Czech Republic was 37.8% of GDP; it was among the lowest in the European Union.
+By contrast, the government debt of Greece was 205.6% of GDP.
+France, Belgium, Cyprus, Italy, and Portugal also owed more than 100% of their annual GDPs at the end of 2020.

 Table: Government debt of selected EU countries relative to their GDP